-The concept behind our “Street photography in Paris” series is to present images from a complete street photo session, usually completed in a relatively short space of time.
+The concept behind our “Street Photography in Paris” series is to present images from a complete street photography session, usually in chronological order.

-By presenting a large proportion of the images made during each session (including the misses), the aim is to take you inside the head of a street photographer and share his random quest to freeze a few moments of life.
+By showcasing many of the photos taken during each session (including, at times, some that didn’t turn out quite right), the goal is to give you a glimpse into the mind of a street photographer and share in his unpredictable quest to capture moments of everyday life.

 Although most images are self-sufficient and don’t necessarily need words to describe them, the context in which they were taken and the photographer’s intentions with regard to his multiple attempts and the results obtained are subjects that are rarely addressed.